Rafael Caldera: Last years and death

 At the conclusion of his presidency, Caldera returned to his home, just as he did at the end of his first term.
 He was known for living simply and eschewing luxuries, and for being an honorable public servant in a country where corruption is pervasive.
-In 1999, when President Chávez called for a constituent assembly, Caldera protested against the violation of the 1961 Constitution.
+In 1999, when President Hugo Chávez called for a constituent assembly, Caldera protested against the violation of the 1961 Constitution.
 Allan Brewer-Carías, a Venezuelan legal scholar and elected member of this assembly, explains that this constitution-making body was an instrument for the gradual dismantling of democratic institutions and values.

 In 1999, Caldera published his last book, De Carabobo a Puntofijo: Los Causahabientes (From Carabobo to Puntofijo, The Causates), a political history of Venezuela from 1830 to 1958.
-This book includes in its postscript a balanced assessment of Venezuela's democratic experience from 1958 to 1999.
-In the last sentences of this book, Caldera concludes with a message of hope that is particularly poignant in light of the reality that eventually unfolded under Chávez and his successor Maduro: "Venezuelans learned to live in liberty.
-Any political project that ignores this reality is condemned to failure".
+This book includes in its postscript an assessment of Venezuela's democratic experience from 1958 to 1999, and criticism of the Bolivarian government.

 Gravely affected by Parkinson's disease, Caldera gradually withdrew from public view and died in his home on Christmas Eve 2009.

 A family man and devout Catholic, he married Alicia Pietri Montemayor on 6 August 1941.
 They had six children: Mireya, Rafael Tomás, Juan José, Alicia Helena, Cecilia and Andrés.
 At the time of his death, the couple had twelve grandchildren and five great-grandchildren.
-Mrs. Caldera died a little more than a year after her husband, on 9 February 2011.
+Pietri died a little more than a year after her husband, on 9 February 2011.